jcliberatol/node-cat/README.md

 Whether you are grading some class notes ...
 ...Or Writing an application for grading Standardized Tests for Thousands of users.

+Two roles are featured in the API , test administrators, and test takers.

 ###Create a Test according to the IRT methodology

 ###Defining Item banks and estimating item parameters